Nirad C. Chaudhuri

-Nirad Chandra Chaudhuri (23 November 1897 – 1 August 1999) was an Indian writer.
+Nirad Chandra Chaudhuri CBE (23 November 1897 – 1 August 1999) was an Indian writer.

 In 1990, Oxford University awarded Chaudhuri, by then a long-time resident of the city of Oxford, an Honorary Degree in Letters.
 In 1992, he was made an honorary Commander of the Order of the British Empire (CBE).

 Biography

 Chaudhuri was born in Kishoregunj, Mymensingh, East Bengal, British India (now Bangladesh), the second of eight children of Upendra Narayan Chaudhuri, a lawyer, and of Sushila Sundarani Chaudhurani.
 His parents were liberal middle-class Hindus who belonged to the Brahmo Samaj movement.

+After passing the FA examination, he was admitted to Ripon College (now Surendranath College) in Calcutta along with eminent Bengali writer, Bibhutibhushan Bandyopadhyay.
+After that, Neerad got admission in history department in Scottish Church College in Calcutta.
+As a student of Scottish Church College under Calcutta University in 1918, he graduated with honors in history and earned his place in the merit list.
+He participated in the Scottish Church College seminar with renowned Indian personality and historian Professor Kalidas Nager.
+After obtaining his bachelor's degree, he was admitted to Calcutta University for his master's degree.
+But he could not get the postgraduate degree because he did not appear in the examination.
+This is where his formal education ended.
+Meanwhile, in 1917, he wrote a theoretical article titled Objective Methods in History.

+During the final days of British rule in India, Nirad Chaudhuri—who celebrated the fusion of Indian and British cultures—faced hostility from a man on Burn Bastion Road.
+Western attire, such as ties and hats, had become symbols of loyalty to the British Raj and often drew public anger; Chaudhuri himself was confronted and even avoided passing through a city to prevent violence.

+Chaudhuri moved to England in the 1959s, and settled in Oxford in the 1979s.

 Chaudhuri was a prolific writer even in the last years of his life, publishing his last work at the age of 99.
 His wife Amiya Chaudhuri died in 1994 in Oxford, England.
 He too died in Oxford, three months short of his 102nd birthday, in 1999.
 He lived at 20 Lathbury Road from 1982 until his death and a blue plaque was installed by the Oxfordshire Blue Plaques Board in 2008.

 Dr. Sumantra Maitra named him the forgotten visionary of British India, in a review essay for The Spectator.